- An OPRP is a control measure that is used to minimize the risk of food safety hazards.

 The main difference between the two categories is that an OPRP is established to target a specific food safety hazard, whereas a PRP is a general operation.
 Examples of PRPs include sets of general food safety practices in the food industry such as Good Manufacturing Practices and the Sanitation Standard Operating Procedures.
 Prerequisite programs also include aspects such as the design and layout of the food establishment and employee facilities, food waste management, pest control, and food hygiene.

 The given PRP examples are generally performed to reduce the risk of harboring food safety hazards.
-The operations can accommodate a wide range of food safety hazards such as the presence of a foreign body classified as a physical hazard and harmful bacterial strains which are biological.
+The operations can accommodate a wide range of food safety hazards such as the presence of a foreign body classified as a physical hazard and harmful bacterial strains which are biological hazards.

 Why is OPRP important in food safety?